apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 # ---------------------------------------------------
 # S3 Select on Landsat
+# this will fail with a ClassNotFoundException unless
+# eventstore JAR is added to the classpath
 # ---------------------------------------------------

 export LANDSATGZ=s3a://landsat-pds/scene_list.gz

 bin/hadoop s3guard select -header use -compression gzip $LANDSATGZ \
  "SELECT s.entityId,s.cloudCover FROM S3OBJECT s WHERE s.cloudCover < '0.0' LIMIT 100"